A scar is a permanent mark left after the healing of an injury or disease process.

 You can prevent scarring from pimples if you have early, effective acne treatment.

 Picking or squeezing pimples can also cause scars – so please, avoid the temptation to do this!

 If you have a family history of acne scarring, it’s especially important to consider early treatment and review by a dermatologist.

 Different types of scars call for different treatments, so speak to your dermatologist about the best option for you.

 Some of the treatment options for acne scarring include:

-Lasers have largely replaced resurfacing techniques like harsher forms of chemical peels and dermabrasion for acne scarring.
+Fractionated lasers and other similar technologies (not laser) punch holes in the skin – think aerating a lawn – and have largely replaced resurfacing techniques like harsher forms of chemical peels and dermabrasion for acne scarring.